Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 gain a deeper understanding of interactive web applications and develop my javascript skills.

-- To build a game that:
+- As an owner my goals were to build a game that:
     - users would enjoy playing
     - that was challenging
     - that was visually appealing
     - help improve memory skills
+    - that would improve my javascript skills and understanding

 ### **1.3 User Stories**
 *"As a user, I want a game that is fun to play."*